 Aloe vera is grown in most of the tropical and sub-tropical regions of the world and holds a special place in the traditional Chinese, Middle-eastern and Indian herbal medicine streams.

-Also called as the ‘Lily of the Desert’, aloe vera contains about 200 biologically active components including essential vitamins (A, B1, B2, B3, B6, B12, C, and E), minerals (magnesium, iron, calcium, zinc, choline, selenium, and potassium) and amino acids.
+Also called as the ‘Lily of the Desert’, aloe vera contains about 200 biologically active components including essential vitamins (A, B1, B2, B3, B6, B12, C, and E), minerals (magnesium, iron, calcium, zinc, choline, selenium, and potassium) and amino acids (1).
 Yep, you read it right.

 Energy replenishment, skin injuries, burns, acne, acid reflux—name a condition, and you will find its cure in this amazing plant.
 The gel of aloe vera plant can be made into a clear juice which when had twice a day can save you from the health issues, and make your skin better.

-It also contains minerals such as germanium, iron, and copper—all of which have healing properties.
-What’s more, the religious usage of this juice helps trigger detoxification reaction in the body.
+It also contains minerals such as germanium, iron, and copper—all of which have healing properties (1).
+What’s more, the religious usage of this juice helps with the detoxification of the body by promoting hydration and digestion as well as preventing inflammation.
 If you are not fond of the bland taste of this juice, you can mix it with different special ingredients like citrus and honey to churn out the best from them.
 Plus, the excessive presence of vitamin C in the citrus fruits enhances the iron absorption in the body.

 Well, that was all about the physical properties of this incredible plant.
-Keep reading to know the health benefits and process of making the aloe vera juice.
+Keep reading to know the health benefits and process of how to make aloe vera gel.

-The Best Way To Prepare Aloe Vera Juice At Home
+The Best Way To Prepare Homemade Aloe Vera Juice

-Now that you’ve identified the numerous health benefits of aloe vera, it’s time to know how to make aloe vera juice on your own.
+Now that you’ve identified the numerous health benefits of aloe vera, it’s time to know the recipe for making aloe vera juice on your own.
 Homemade juice ensures the presence of all the essential nutrients, which are often lost in the commercialisation process.
 What’s more, it helps in extending the shelf life of the product.
-This is how you can make your own aloe vera juice at home:
+This is how to prepare aloe vera juice at home yourself:

 What You Need